White and brown spotted dog looking into the distance

 Surrendering FAQs

-In order to ensure resources are ready and available when a pet arrives, Oregon Humane Society requires a scheduled surrender appointment.
+In order to ensure resources are ready and available when a pet arrives, Oregon Humane requires a scheduled surrender appointment.
 Without an appointment process, we would have no control over the number of pets that come into our care each day, and our ability to provide the best possible care for each animal would be hindered.

 • Animals who have been attack trained.